 Avinash lives with his father and his mother.
-He is responsible for gardening.
+His duties at home include gardening.
+There are 2 children in the family.
 His father is sometimes employed as a laborer and his mother maintains the home.
-There are 2 children in the family.

 Avinash lives in the rural community of Parsapani, home to approximately 45,000 residents.
 Typical houses are constructed of dirt floors, mud walls and tile roofs.
 The primary ethnic group is Oraon and the most commonly spoken language is Khumrukh.

 The regional diet consists of beans, rice, chicken, fish and potatoes.
 Common health problems in this area include malaria, jaundice and waterborne diseases.
 Most adults in Parsapani are unemployed but some work in agriculture and earn the equivalent of $27 per month.
 This community needs proper sanitation and vocational training centers.